Turning wooden rings

 This blog will explain the technique of ring turning.
-It is not to sell tools or equipment, but to explain the art of making rings with wood on a lathe.
+It is not to sell tools or equipment but to explain the art of making rings with wood on a lathe.
 Will this teach you how to make rings like the ones pictured below?
-No. But, by reading this blog you will learn to understand the process of turning wood, understand what’s different between one piece of wood and another, and how to make rings that are consistently round and smooth.
+No. But, by reading this blog, you will learn to understand the process of turning wood, what’s different between one piece of wood and another, and how to make rings that are consistently round and smooth.

 Wood turned rings

 Wood turned rings are almost similar to bangles.
 What separates the two is that wood rings are smaller than bangles.
-They are sick and simple to make.
-Wood turned rings are affordable since you make them out of scrap wood.
+They are easy to make.
+They can be affordable since you make them out of scrap wood.
 Walnut and hickory make good rings.
 Getting the sizes is tricky but possible.
 Below are steps to follow.

 - Gather scrap wood and make sure you pick hardwood with tight grain.
 Softwood also makes good rings.

 - Collect larger pieces of wood to attach to your lathe, turned with a taper to hold the ring by friction.